 Gamification has provided an innovative approach to existing solutions.
 However, it is limited in its capability to develop innovative outcomes that could drive paradigm shifts and problem-solving.
 This is a subtle but important difference.

 Hence, the most significant (social, economic, environmental) challenges we face are those requiring systemic change and managing complexity.
 Clearly, this will require a different type of gamification than the one we know.

 Vasilis Gkogkidis: Gamification: An Art and a Science

 There is a lot to be improved in learning, HR and team building.
-I am also interested in gamification for innovation, a relatively new field of practice and research.
+I am also interested in gamification for innovation – a relatively new field of practice and research.

-would like to see more analogue and face-to-face gamification in offices and workplaces.
+But I would like to see more analogue and face-to-face gamification in offices and workplaces.
 When we engage people face-to-face and ask them to make something without a computer in front of them, we see exciting results!

-Convergence of Academia and Industry
+The convergence of Academia and Industry

-Gamification is part art part science.
+Gamification is part art, part science.